 This is a tricky question and the answer will depend upon the severity of the condition as well as its root causes.
 Most acute scenarios can be effectively treated within short periods of time.
 However, those who experience chronic bouts will often require more extensive treatments.
 This is even more relevant in situations when sciatica is coupled with other injuries such as a herniated disc.
 The good news is that modern chiropractic methods will nonetheless provide a substantial amount of relief that would not otherwise be possible.

 It is finally important to mention that the best way to accurately diagnose what might be causing any type of lower back pain is to seek the advice of a trained professional.
-If you suspect that you are suffering from sciatica, please do not hesitate to contact the team at Spine Scan Chiropractic.
-We will be happy to schedule a consultation in order to provide you with much-needed answers.
+If you suspect that you are suffering from sciatica, please contact Spine Scan Chiropractic.
+We will be happy to schedule a consultation in order to try and provide you with much-needed answers.